engkoizidac/NextJS-Boilerplate/README.md

 # NextJS-Boilerplate
-A NextJS Project Template ready for production.
+A NextJS Starter Web Project ready for production.
+It has the complete role based user management and JWT authentication .
 ##
 Tools:
 NextJS15,